apache/flink/docs/getting-started/walkthroughs/datastream_api.md

 </div>
 </div>

-`ValueState` is a wrapper class, similar to `AtomicReference` in the Java standard library.
+`ValueState` is a wrapper class, similar to `AtomicReference` or `AtomicLong` in the Java standard library.
 It provides three methods for interacting with its contents; `update` sets the state, `value` gets the current value, and `clear` to delete its contents.
-If the state for a particular key is empty, such as at the beginning of an application or after calling `ValueState#clear`, then `ValueState#update` will return `null`.
+If the state for a particular key is empty, such as at the beginning of an application or after calling `ValueState#clear`, then `ValueState#value` will return `null`.
+Modifications to the object returned by `ValueState#value` are not guaranteed to be recognized by the system, and so all changes must be committed by re-setting the state using `ValueState#update`.
 Otherwise, fault tolerance is managed automatically under the hood, and so you can interact with it like with any standard variable.

 Below, you can see an example of how you can use a flag state to track potential fraudulent transactions.